 MSRP: $24.95

-Suunto A-10 Compass
+Suunto MC-2 Compass

-MSRP: $27.00
+MSRP: $70.00

-Garmin Tread XL – Overland Edition
+Garmin Tread XL GPS – Overland Edition

-Garmin has a long reputation for making reliable GPS devices for street travel, but the Garmin Tread XL takes that a step further by giving directions once you’re off the road.
-The 10.0-inch display uses similar software to other Garmin devices for easy-to-use driving directions to get to your destination.
+Garmin has a long reputation for making reliable GPS devices for street travel, but the Garmin Tread XL takes that a step further by giving directions off the road.
+The 10-inch display uses similar software to other Garmin devices for easy-to-use driving directions to get to your destination.
 But once off the road, it features useful tools to help find campsites, roads, weight and size limits for vehicles, and topographic information.
 The Tread XL – Overland Edition includes inReach technology, so you always have global satellite communication in the event of an emergency.
 An app can also load maps from the USGS.
 And it all comes encased in a tough package that can withstand weather, dust, and shocks.
 It’s a durable device that can be used just about anywhere.

 MSRP: $1499.99

-OnX Offroad
+OnX Offroad Smartphone App

-If you want to minimize the electronic devices you bring in the outdoors, consider the Offroad App from onX.
+If you want to minimize the electronic devices you bring in the outdoors, consider the Offroad App from OnX.
 The service is updated daily with information on trails, campsites, and road changes to prevent as many surprises as possible on your way to your destination.
 The app includes information covering 985 million acres of public land, as well as more than 54,000 campsites and 35,000 miles of trails.
-Better still, it also works when your smartphone loses signal, so you can download maps you need and pre-program your own points of interest.
+Better still, you can download maps you need and pre-program your own points of interest for when your smartphone loses signal.

-MSRP: 7-day free trial/ $29.99 per year
+MSRP: 7-day free trial/ $34.99 per year

-Gaia GPS
+Gaia GPS Smartphone App

 Gaia GPS broke into the space as a useful mapping tool for trails and hiking, but Gaia is also a useful tool for vehicular backcountry travel, with various mapping layers and topographic information built into the app.
 Users can download maps, create waypoints, and share .gpx files with others in their group.
 Better still, it works with an Apple CarPlay or Google Auto-compatible vehicle head unit, meaning it’s easier than ever to use before you get on a trail.
+Recent changes include an improved interface and more device compatibility.

 MSRP: Free – $36.00 per year

-FunTreks Maps
+Route Planning: FunTreks Maps

 MSRP: $34.95– $74.90

-Trails Offroad Maps
+Route Planning: Trails Offroad Maps

 MSRP: Free or $25.00 annually

-ZOLEO Satellite Communicator
+ZOLEO Satellite Communicator SOS Device

 The small, rugged, and award-winning ZOLEO satellite communicator connects with your smartphone or tablet to offer seamless global 2-way messaging wherever your adventures may take you.
-With over 200 hrs. of battery life, it provides reliable access to 2-way messaging, check-ins, weather forecasts, location sharing, and SOS alerting everywhere on earth.
+With over 200 hrs. of battery life, it provides reliable access to 2-way messaging, check-ins, weather forecasts, location sharing, and SOS alerting everywhere on Earth.

 MSRP: $200.00

-SPOT Trace
+SPOT Trace Tracking Device

 The SPOT Trace can keep track of you or your belongings when you leave them behind.
 In intervals of minutes or hours, the Trace sends updates to your phone using GPS signals to give a status update on movement with real-time coordinates.
 It’s a light 3.1 ounces and works in extreme temperatures – as well as being submersible for up to 90 seconds.
 Service plans run between $10 and $13 per month, so it’s a reasonable fee for making sure your expensive property stays where it’s supposed to be.